FOR IMMEDIATE RELEASE

 Contact: Frank LoMonte, SPLC Executive Director

-Jane McDonnell, a veteran digital-media thought leader who led the Online News Association through a period of unprecedented growth, has been unanimously elected to a three-year term on the board of the Student Press Law Center.
+Jane McDonnell, a veteran digital-media thought leader who spent nine years leading the Online News Association through a period of unprecedented growth, has been unanimously elected to a three-year term on the board of the Student Press Law Center.

 The SPLC board consists of 15 volunteer members drawn from the fields of law, journalism, education and nonprofit leadership.
 Its members manage the business operations and set the policy directions and priorities for the SPLC, the nation’s only legal-assistance organization that specializes in serving the needs of college and high-school journalists and their faculty advisers.

 McDonnell has a long history of creating and supporting digital journalism in the commercial, independent and nonprofit sectors.
 From 2008-2016, she was Executive Director of the Online News Association (ONA), the world’s largest membership organization of digital journalists, overseeing daily operations and long-term financial and program strategy.